Brain Tumour – the Journey Begins

 I called my G.P., he had told me to let him know if I was still experiencing vertigo.
 I told him that I still had it, that I was still feeling dizzy and that I was at my wits end.
 He suggested a CT scan – “It probably won’t show up anything” were his exact words.
-Having said that, the very fact that he has a perpetually enquiring medical mind led him to the point where he recognised what steps needed to be taken.
+Having said that, his perpetually enquiring medical mind led him to the point where he recognised the steps needed to be taken.
 He was watching and taking care of every step of this journey.

 I sat in the foyer of that very fine hospital, the Mater, awaiting the film of a CT scan that I had just had, to take back to show my G.P. when a radiologist, a very nice lady, came out to see me.
 She asked me – “are you Stephen Newman.”
 I replied in the affirmative.
 She then motioned for me to go with her to a private room.
 I knew, straight away I knew, that something indeed was wrong.
 She told me that the CT scan that they had just done had shown up a Petroclival Meningioma.
+I recall being impressed that she had been able to diagnose so accurately the type of tumour, something I would only later learn to appreciate.
 Within half an hour of that scan, my G.P had arranged an appointment with a neurosurgeon.
 The radiologist had called him to suggest that action should probably be taken and soon.
 An MRI a few days later confirmed the presence of the tumour and provided a certain clarity.

 We met our surgeon, Dr Jonathan Curtis, who confirmed the need for surgery.
 He booked surgery for the 21st July and then, after taking some particulars about my history and my family medical history, proceeded to tell me about the risks associated with the procedure, that there was a reasonable chance that I’d have a stroke, the risks involved with the surgery itself, that the tumour was in a “bad spot,” abutting the brain stem, that there were arteries that the tumour had “invaded”, attached itself to, that had to be liberated if I was to have any chance of recovery.